Varieties of ordered algebras as categories: Abstract

 \section{Abstract}

 A variety is a category of ordered (finitary) algebras presented by inequations between terms.
 We characterize categories enriched over the category of posets which are equivalent to a variety.
 This is quite analogous to Lawvere's classical characterization of varieties of ordinary algebras.
-We also prove that varieties of ordered algebras are precisely the free completions of duals of discrete Lawvere theories under sifted colimits.
+We also study the relationship of varieties to discrete Lawvere theories, and varieties as concrete categories over $\Pos$.